 The school maintains a cumulative education record on each of its students.
 This record contains important information such as personal data, health records, attendance reports, standardized test results, and subject area grades and performance indicators.
 It is useful for many reasons: in case of an emergency, to comply with the Compulsory Attendance Law, for course placement, to meet graduation requirements, etc. Under the Federal Family Educational Rights and Privacy Act (the Buckley Amendment), the following is considered "directory information," and can be made public unless a parent/ guardian or eligible student requests that any or all of the following information not be released without prior consent: your child's name, address, telephone listing, date and place of birth, participation in officially recognized activities and sports, dates of school attendance, degrees and awards received, and the most recent, previous school attended.
 Your child's education record is confidential and only available to you and to school officials or other agencies with legitimate educational interests.
-The Buckley Amendment explains your rights regarding your child's school record.

 The school is not allowed to disseminate data personally identifying your child without your consent.
 When officials of another school or school system in which your child intends to enroll request a record transfer, the school must make a reasonable attempt to notify you of the transfer.
-Upon request, the school must send you a copy of the forwarded information.